 - Our Spring Jamboree was a success, It featured a variety of student cultural displays from national and regional traditions across Africa and Asia, from traditional dance to contemporary break dance, food, and music.
 Visit the picture gallery to see images from the event.

-Welcome to the Comparative Literature site, where you can not only find information about our several programs and resources, but also gain a greater understanding of what comparative literature does.
+Welcome to the Comparative Literature Department's site, where you can not only find information about our several programs and resources, but also gain a greater understanding of what comparative literature both is and does.
 A large and diverse department, we offer courses in world literature and languages, literary theory and interdisciplinary studies.
 We utilize contemporary and historical comparative approaches to European literature and culture (from Antiquity to the present) as well as African and Asian literatures and cultures.
 In addition to exploring other regions of the world, our mult-ethnic American literature courses also reconsider local developments.
 Our interdisciplinary courses focus on the intersections of literature and film or the visual arts, literature and politics, literature and music, and literature and nature.